Arizona Nurse Felony

 Though you may have a criminal record, you may still be eligible to be a nurse.
-If you’re currently a nursing professional with a conviction it’s important to educate yourself on what you must do to protect your license.
-Chelle Law helps nurses with self-reporting a misdemeanor DUI and other related misdemeanor charges.
+If you’re currently a nursing professional with a conviction, educating yourself on what you must do to protect your license is important.
+Chelle Law helps nurses self-report a misdemeanor DUI and other related misdemeanor charges.

 Arizona Nursing Mandatory Reporting

 Current nurses who have received a conviction (or have been charged) since the time of licensing must self-report to the AZ Board of Nursing Examiners.
-When self-reporting remember to include all facts on record of the criminal charges.
+When self-reporting, remember to include all facts on the criminal charges.
 No matter the type of felony, you will be better off self-reporting to avoid severe penalties (like continuing education).
-These penalties could show up on your license verification with the scope of the offenses listed including some details.
+These penalties could appear on your license verification with the scope of the offenses listed, including some details.

 Fingerprint Clearance Card Denial and or Suspension

 A felony could also have repercussions with Arizona Nurse Fingerprint Clearance Cards.
 Applicants face fingerprint card denial if the state finds child abuse, welfare fraud, theft, or robbery during the background check.
 Possession or use of any controlled substance can also result in a denial.
 These are just a few of the offenses that cause a denial.

 If a person already holds a fingerprint card but receives a new offense, they face a fingerprint card suspension.
 Losing a fingerprint clearance card may also result in the loss of work.

 Recover the Fingerprint Clearance Card with a Good Cause Exception

 After denial, the only way to get a fingerprint card is by applying for Good Cause Exception.
 Petitioning might be the best solution if the person feels the conviction is no longer a threat or no longer puts anyone at risk.

 A Good Cause Exception application must include the following: